 There is nothing wrong with practising your elevator pitch.
-In fact, it’s a very good idea and a way of ensuring you have your pitch down exactly when you are asked (perhaps unexpectedly) to talk about what it is that you do.
+In fact, it’s a very good idea and a way of ensuring you have your pitch down exactly when you are asked (perhaps off the cuff) to talk about what you do.
 Here are some pointers for getting started.

 - Define what the goal is with your elevator pitch.
 It may vary from time to time, or depend on who the audience is.
 It could be to simply introduce your business, to sell a particular product, or it could be to make your work sound interesting.
 The important thing is to be clear about the objective of the elevator pitch

 On that note, I’d like to introduce the tennis ball analogy (it’s my favourite takeaway from the two years I worked for a large corporate organisation).
 It goes like this: If somebody threw one tennis ball at you you would almost definitely catch it.
 If they threw two tennis balls at you there is a good chance that you would be able to catch it.
 But if they threw three tennis balls at you you’re likely going to having some difficulty catching all three and may even end up dropping all of them.
 It’s the same with messaging.
 One message is easy to catch.
 It’s possible to catch two messages.
 But go beyond that and you probably lose the listener all together.

 - Think about the one thing you want people to remember (refer to the tennis ball analogy above)

 - Include your unique selling point – this could be your approach, your materials, your clients etc.